Braves vs. Orioles Player Props Betting Odds

 MLB Props Today: Baltimore Orioles

-- Mateo has 27 hits with five doubles, six home runs, seven walks and 19 RBI.
-He's also stolen 11 bases.
+- Mullins has five doubles, two triples, four home runs, 20 walks and 28 RBI (29 total hits).
+He's also swiped 11 bases.

 |Opponent